Using the IAHSS

 Figure 7.
 IAHSS “Response” section

 - In the “Rubric” section (figure 8), review the rubric description and complete the following steps:

-- Enter a score for the response.
+- In the “Scoring” section, enter a score for the response.
 Manually enter a numerical score in the Score field or use the arrow button in this field to increase or decrease the score in increments of one (figure 9).
 The score cannot exceed the value in the Points column.
+If the item consists of multiple scoring criteria, repeat this step for each criterion.

 Figure 9.
 IAHSS “Scoring Criteria” section